Doctor of Philosophy in Educational Leadership and Policy Studies

 The Responsible Conduct of Research requirement is met through EDUC 800.

-The program is offered in-person on the Lawrence Campus although some courses may be online or taken at the Edwards Campus.
+The program is offered in-person on the Lawrence Campus although some courses may be online.

 Degree Requirements for all Ph.D.
 Programs: